webrecorder/specs/README.md

 The spec currently consists of the following:

-1) A (frictionless data)[https://frictionlessdata.io/] based directory and datapackage.json file for recording metadata.
+1) A (frictionless data)[https://frictionlessdata.io/] datapackage.json file for recording metadata.
 2) A extensible directory and naming convention for web archive data
 3) A specification for bundling the directory layout in a ZIP file.